Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Our Agnostic Approach

-Our inference approach is also of independent interest, and could be applied to many problems, where sample splitting is used to produce ML predictions, e.g. \cite{abadie2013endogenous}.
-Related references include \cite{wasserman2009high,meinshausen2009p}, where the ideas are related but quite different in details, which we shall explain below.
-The premise is the same, however, as in \cite{meinshausen2009p,rinaldo2016bootstrapping} -- we should not rely on a single random split of the data and should adjust inference in some way.
-Our approach takes the medians of many conditional confidence intervals as the confidence interval and the median of many conditional p-values as the p-value, and adjusts their nominal levels to account for the splitting uncertainty.
-Our construction of p-values builds upon ideas in \cite{BH,meinshausen2009p}, though what we propose is radically simpler, and our confidence intervals appear to be brand new.
-Of course sample splitting ideas are classical, going back to \cite{hartigan1969using,kish1974inference,barnard,cox1975note,mosteller:tukey}, though having been mostly underdeveloped and overlooked for inference, as characterized by \cite{rinaldo2016bootstrapping}.
+The idea of using a ``hold out'' sample to validate the result of a ML procedure to discover heterogeneity was suggested in \cite{Heller}, who used the method proposed in \cite{wager:athey} and compared their results to the heterogeneity in a holdout sample.
+Our inference approach is different because it calls for multiple splits.
+This procedure itself is also of independent interest and could be applied to many problems, where sample splitting is used to produce ML predictions \citep[e.g.,][]{abadie2013endogenous}.
+Related references include \cite{wasserman2009high}, and \cite{meinshausen2009p}, where the ideas are related, but the details are quite different, as we shall explain below.
+The premise is the same; however, as in \cite{meinshausen2009p} and \cite{rinaldo2016bootstrapping} -- we should not rely on a single random split of the data and should adjust inference in some way.
+Our construction of p-values builds upon ideas in \cite{meinshausen2009p}, though what we propose is simpler, and our confidence intervals appear to be new.
+Of course, sample splitting ideas are classical, going back to \cite{hartigan1969using,kish1974inference,barnard,cox1975note,mosteller:tukey}, though having been mostly underdeveloped and overlooked for inference, as characterized by \cite{rinaldo2016bootstrapping}.
+Finally, our inference method shares with the literature on post-selection inference in statistics that the target estimands are random functions depending on a ML proxy \citep[e.g.,][]{fithian2014optimal,lee2016exact}.